frida/frida-website/docs/javascript-api.md

         This function may return the string `stop` to cancel the enumeration early.

-    -   `onComplete: function onComplete()`: called when all memory ranges have been enumerated
+    -   `onComplete: function ()`: called when all memory ranges have been enumerated

 +   `Process.enumerateRangesSync(protection)`: synchronous version of
     `enumerateRanges()` that returns the ranges in an array.